mkandes/galyleo/README.md

 session, which will begin once the requested compute resources are allocated to your job by the scheduler.

-The complete list of command-line options for the `galyleo launch` command are described below.
+The complete list of command-line options for the `launch` command are described below.
 Those shown in **bold** are the ones most commonly used.

 Scheduler options:
 - **`-A, --account`: charge the compute resources required by this job